expressjs/multer/README.md

 ### Using streams

 Using handlers allows the efficient use of any stream implementation to store files anywhere.
-To achieve this, just pass a function to Multer that will be invoked with `req` and `file`.
-You have to return a new stream or an object to specify how the writable streams will be created.
+To achieve this, just pass a function to Multer in the `handler` property that will be invoked with `req` and `file`.
+You will have to return a new stream or an object specifying  how the writable streams will be created.
+It is also possible to return a promise from a handler in case you need some async before creating the stream.

-If you return an object instead of a stream this are the properties you should set.
+If you provide an object instead of a stream this are the properties you should set.
 Only the `stream` property is required.

 #### stream

-A writable stream or a function that returns a new writable stream to pipe for each incoming file.
+A writable stream to pipe for each incoming file.
 By default core `fs` streams are used.
-You can return a promise that resolves with the stream too.

 #### event